echicken/node-ansi/README.md

 			- The image quality, on a scale of 1 to 20, where 1 is best and 20 is worst
 				- I haven't noticed a visible difference between 1 and 20
 				- GIFs generate a lot faster when the quality is set to the lowest (yet highest-numbered) value
+- **toPNG(filename)**
+	- Converts the loaded ANSI graphic to a PNG, and saves it to a file
+	- *filename* is the path to the file to save in

 #####Properties